eccelm/nc-news-backend/__notes/extras.md

 - Post 201 for new article doesn't have a comment_count ?
 When is that created?

+- What causes there to by x6 console logs above return connection in model fetchAllArticles --> 6 query fields?
+Is this normal behavior?

 ### User Profile:

 Change your avatar - Patch